wkok/re-frame-crux/README.md

 - Consider whether the Crux endpoint should be served securely over HTTPS by putting an HTTPS load balancer in front of it.
 - Consider configuring Crux to require JWT authentication (see above)
 - You'd probably need to write some server side code, at least to implement authorization rules over your data.
 Remember, even with authentication configured in Crux, any authenticated user will have full read/write access to all data, which might not be what you want.
-See: https://opencrux.com/reference/http.html#_ring_handler
+To get you started, Crux exposes a Ring handler, see: https://opencrux.com/reference/http.html#_ring_handler

-### CORS
+### Cross-Origin Resource Sharing (CORS)

-If your compiled Javascript is not downloaded from the same HTTP Server that is running the Crux REST API, you'll need to honour the browser's CORS policy.
+If your compiled Javascript is not downloaded from the same HTTP Server that is running the Crux REST API, you'll still need to honour the browser's [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.
 Here's two options:

-- Configure [ProxyPass](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) rules in your load balancer to proxy any requests for /_crux/... to the Crux REST endpoint
+- Configure [ProxyPass](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) rules in your load balancer to proxy any requests for `/_crux/*` to the Crux REST endpoint
-- Or, in your own [Ring-compatible server hosting Crux](https://opencrux.com/reference/http.html#_ring_handler), consider middleware like [ring-cors](https://github.com/r0man/ring-cors), and add the public URL for this Ring server to in the re-frame app db under the :crux -> :url key like this: `{:crux {:url "https://url-to-crux"}}`
+- Or, in your own [Ring-compatible server hosting Crux](https://opencrux.com/reference/http.html#_ring_handler), consider middleware like [ring-cors](https://github.com/r0man/ring-cors), and add the public URL for this Ring server in the re-frame app db under the `:crux` -> `:url` key like this: `{:crux {:url "https://url-to-crux"}}`

 ## License